chetnashah/javawork/kotlinwork/Typesystem/Readme.md

+### Type parameters

+Kotlin always requires type arguments to be either specified explicitly or inferred by the compiler

 ### Any and Any?: the root types

 * `Any` is the super type of all non-nullable types, including primitives like `Int`.
 Since `Any` is a reference type, autoboxing from `Int` to `Integer` will happen when assigning to variable with type `Any`.